KDE/clazy/README.md

 ### Build and install clang
-These instructions assume your terminal is suitable for development. jom and nmake (or ninja), git, cmake, and cl (msvc2019) should be in your PATH.
+These instructions assume your terminal is suitable for development.
+Ninja (or equivalent), git, cmake, and cl (msvc2019) should be in your PATH.

 clang and LLVM >= 9.0 are required.